-Come late spring or early summer in Sussex, you probably can't wait to get out on your fishing boat.
+Come late spring or early summer in Sussex, you probably can't wait to get out on your pontoon boat.
 Be aware that you might have some unwelcome company.

-A fishing boat covered up for many months in Sussex is ideal breeding ground for spiders.
-They love the confines inside.
-With its many crevices and compartments, a watercraft offers friendly confines.
-Creepy-crawlies get active in spring laying eggs.
+A fishing boat covered up for many months in Sussex is ideal breeding ground for creepy-crawlies.
+They love the damp inside.
+With its many crevices and compartments, a pontoon boat offers friendly confines.
+Bugs get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of Sussex bugs – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of Sussex spiders – when you pull off the cover for the first time.

-Here's an easier, faster solution: Have us spray your fishing boat at the beginning or end of the boating season.
-Proactive pest control will kill and control bugs throughout your boat.
-You'll save time, not to mention the irritation of an six-legged hitchhiker unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your sail boat at the beginning or end of the boating season.
+Proactive pest control will kill and control critters throughout your boat.
+You'll save time, not to mention the irritation of an eight-legged hitchhiker unexpectedly visiting you or a guest.

-For many people in Sussex, southeast WI and northern IL, summer is all about boating.
-Click here to schedule a fishing boat spraying, so that you can be sure the only guests aboard will be invited ones.
+For many people in Sussex, southeast Wisconsin and northern Illinois, summer is all about boating.
+Click here to schedule a pontoon boat application, so that you can be sure the only guests aboard will be invited ones.